boulder-on/JPassport/README.md

 JPassport itself only requires **Java 24 or later** to build and run.
 There are separate Java 17-22 branches.

-# Work To-Do
-Roughly in order of importance

-1. Support arrays of Records
-2. Support returning a Record

 # Release Notes
 - 1.2.0-24 (not released yet)
   - Moved all record/struct reading and writing to the Classfile API instead of reflection (for speed)